(c) RebelPawz Maine Coons 2020

 Good luck with the search for the perfect kitten!
 Remember cats are not disposable items, they are a life time commitment, easily up to 15 years.
 When you buy a kitten it is your responsibility for the rest of its life.
 Choose carefully now and be prepared to wait for the right kitten for you, don't rush.

-We are more than happy to help with purchases (at very favourable rates) of litter trays, kitty litter, transport cages, Royal Canin biscuits, Nutrience Grain Free biscuits, Blackhawk Biscuits, beds, toys etc. We have cages and litter trays on hand.
+We are more than happy to help with purchases (at very favourable rates) of litter trays (we have a supply), kitty litter, transport cages (we have a Maine Coon sized supply), Royal Canin biscuits, Nutrience Grain Free biscuits, Blackhawk Biscuits, beds, toys etc. We have the cages and litter trays on site.
 Just ask and we can chat about it.